 If the Chair, in consultation with at least three members of the Professional Team, determines that the documentation and explanations provided by the modeling organization are sufficient, no further review is necessary by the Commission.
 The Chair shall provide an updated acceptability notification letter to the modeling organization acknowledging the update notification and noting that the model update produces minor differences in flood loss costs and flood probable maximum loss levels from the current accepted model, that the Commission accepts the modeling organization’s addendum to its previous submission, and that the same expiration date shall apply as for the current accepted model.

 If the Chair, in consultation with at least three members of the Professional Team, determines there are significant differences in the underlying acceptable model or there are significant differences in the modeled results, then the Chair shall send a letter to the modeling organization as soon as practical notifying the modeling organization of a pending review by the Commission.
 The Chair shall determine the need for a special meeting or whether the issue can be addressed at the next regularly scheduled meeting of the Commission.
 The purpose of the special Commission meeting shall be to review the model update and any other aspect of the model which might have changed in order to ensure that the model continues to comply with the standards.
 The Commission shall conduct a minimum of seven votes (one for each grouping of standards) with the option of any member being allowed to request a carve out of a specific standard or standards (without the requirement for a second to such motion).
-The basic process adopted in the Flood Standards Report of Activities regarding the “Process for Determining the Acceptability of a Computer Simulation Flood Loss Model” in VI.
+The basic process adopted in the Flood Standards Report of Activities regarding the “Process for Determining the Acceptability of a Computer Simulation Flood Model” in VI.
 Review by the Commission, A. General Review of a Model, B. Meeting to Determine Acceptability, C. Modeling Organization Presentation, and D. Acceptability and Notification, will be followed.

 The notification letter regarding the acceptability of the model shall be revised to acknowledge the model update to the previously acceptable model.
 The new model identification as assigned by the modeling organization shall be noted.
 Once the Commission has determined acceptability of the revised model, the revised model shall supersede the previously acceptable model.
 The acceptability of the revised model shall expire at the end of the current cycle as provided for in VI.
 Review by the Commission, K. Expiration of a Model Found Acceptable.